 STEM x Soft Skills = Whole-Child Success

-Note that the featured image for this post abbreviates Soft Skills as a superscript exponent “SS”.
-Exponents are multiplicative factors to the base variable that they are tied to.
-In this case, STEM as foundational content mastery is multiplied exponentially by Soft Skills creativity and emotional intelligence.
-This is why “Whole-Child” training encompasses both STEM and Soft Skills.
+The image above abbreviates Soft Skills as a superscript exponent “SS.”
+Exponents are factors that multiply their base variable. in this case, STEM is foundational content mastery, and it’s multiplied exponentially by the Soft Skills of creativity and emotional intelligence.
+This is why “Whole-Child” training needs to encompass both STEM and Soft Skills.